AmsterdamUniversityPress/platform-documentation/creatingnewjournal.md

 2. go to the home page of the publisher (= imprint) of the new journal.
 For AUP, that would be `/content/aup`
 3. hover over the left side tools menu and click "Create new journal"
 4. fill in the modal (= large popup)
-5. the ID for a journal is journals/<ISSN>` **and not simply `<ISSN>` **
+5. the ID for a journal is `journals/<ISSN>` **and not simply `<ISSN>`**!

 ## some context

 "Creating a new journal" is one of many "create a new ...".
-For example , it is possible to create a new journal issue or new journal article.
+For example, it is possible to create a new journal issue or new journal article.
 In that case, you go to the home page of the journal and then do as described above.

 Creating a new book works in the same way.